Can You Use Watercolor Pencils As Regular Colored Pencils

 You can find sets of 12 or 24 Pencils for around $20-$30 USD.
 If you’re looking for specific colors, both brands offer single Pencils for around $2-$3 USD each.
 So which brand should you choose?

-Surprise facts: Remove Enamel Paint From Plastic
+Surprise facts: Remove Latex Paint From Car

 It really depends on your personal preferences.
 If you like soft leads that lay down a lot of colors, go with Prismacolor.
 If you prefer harder leads that are less likely to break, go with Faber-Castell.